malcolmgroves/delphi-experiments/README.markdown

 FilteredList
 ------------
-An experiment to create a filtered generic list using anonymous methods[More info](http://www.malcolmgroves.com/blog/?p=273)
+An experiment to create a filtered generic list using anonymous methods [More info](http://www.malcolmgroves.com/blog/?p=273)

 GenericFactory
 --------------